pmatula/Windows-Internals-Learning-Resources/README.md

-# Windows Internals / Debugging / Performance Learning Resources
+# Windows Internals Learning Resources

 A summary of learning resources in the categories:
 * Windows Internals
 * Windows Debugging and Troubleshooting
 * Windows Performance
+* Windows Programming

 We distinguish between the learning resources:
 * Books